-When a request is received after the temporary storage period required for service operation is elapsed, the company will be unable to provide said information because it has already been deleted.
+When a request is received after the temporary storage period required for service operation is elapsed, we will be unable to provide said information because it has already been deleted.

 Do we notify affected users prior to disclosing their information to law enforcement agencies?

-The user will not be notified if doing so is forbidden by law, if doing so would be improper given the facts of the investigation (ex: threats of suicide or criminal activity), or if it would be otherwise deemed improper given the facts of the investigation.
+The user will not be notified if doing so is forbidden by law, or if doing so would be inappropriate given the facts of the investigation (ex: threats of suicide or criminal activity), or if it would otherwise be deemed unreasonable.
 In other cases the user will be notified.